 - These guidelines apply to all employees, regardless of a nine-month or twelve-month appointment at UTEP.
 All employees must adhere to UTEP and UT System regulations which require that all employees complete the Request for Prior Approval for Outside Employment form available from Human Resources.
 As a general guideline, UTEP employees are required to have 80 percent of their time spent on university-related activities.

-General questions about these guidelines and the submission of SBIR and STTR proposals can be directed to CREIE.
-Likewise, CREIE will assist with the development of intellectual property plans and/or the negotiation of resulting subcontracts in coordination with the Office of Technology Transfer.
-Please contact one of the staff at email@example.com if you have further questions.
+General questions about these guidelines and the submission of SBIR and STTR proposals can be directed to ORSP.
+Likewise, UTEP's Office of Technology Commercialization will assist with the development of intellectual property plans and/or the negotiation of resulting subcontracts.
+Please contact one of the staff at UTEP's Office of Technology Commercialization (firstname.lastname@example.org) if you have further questions.

 Investigators are encouraged to visit the individual agency web sites for further instructions on the SBIR/STTR grant programs.